ssohail1/Proj-4-ictv-viridic/README.md

 2. accessions.R: input is speciestolookfor.txt
 3. modify_fasta.py: input is the output from fullfastadownload.R and accessions.R files and the speciesaccesions.csv and the test_ictv_.txt files
-4. run2.py: input is the database multi-fasta output from modify_fasta.py file
+4. run2.py: input is the database multi-fasta output from modify_fasta.py file Other files that can be input to generating_species_list.R are in the inputsfile folder

 #### Output
 1. fullfastadownload.R: output is finfasta3.fasta file